Highport Station

 Hub, Sector Omega

 The departure point for deep-space travel.
 Ships heading for the Belt, Mars, or beyond launch from here.
-It represents the edge of Earth's influence—beyond Gateway, corporate law becomes suggestion.
+It's a small section but it is the edge of Earth's influence.
+Beyond Gateway, corporate law becomes suggestion.
+Beyond Gateway, humanity is still becoming.

 • Deep-space launch facilities